dailystory/docs/articles/changelog/2020/august.md

 # DailyStory Product Updates for July 2020
+## August 26, 2020
+* Remove references to GetListArray to improve performance
+* Check if dsid is null or empty before attempting to index

 ## August 25, 2020
 * add support for import/export segments
 * bug more unwinding of /v1 reports routes